Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_objective_functions.rst

 	    std::size_t m_dimensions;
 	};

-The function ``hasScalableDimensionality()`` just announces, that it is allowed to change the number of dimensions using ``setNumberOfVariables``.
+The function ``hasScalableDimensionality()`` just announces that it is allowed to change the number of dimensions using ``setNumberOfVariables``.

-Evaluating the derivative
+Evaluating the Derivative
 ------------------------------------

-While this function can now be optimized by the direct-search algorithms of shark like the CMA-ES, most algorithms require the derivative of the function to be present.
+While this function can now be optimized by the direct-search algorithms of Shark like the CMA-ES, most algorithms require the derivative of the function to be present.
 Therefore it is very usefull to take the time to implement it.
 First of all, we have to announce that this function also provides the first derivative, for this we set the flag ``HAS_FIRST_DERIVATIVE`` in the constructor::